Rosenberg Library

 Rosenberg Library, a public library located at 2310 Sealy Street in Galveston, Texas, United States, is the oldest continuously operating library in Texas.
-It serves as headquarters of the Galveston County Library System and its librarian also functions as the Galveston County Librarian.
+It serves as headquarters of the Galveston County Library System, and its librarian is also the Galveston County Librarian.

+Architecture

+The library building was constructed on a concrete foundation with walls made of light-colored brick from the Hydraulic Press Brick Company of St. Louis, Missouri.
+The walls are further adorned with architectural terracotta trim and detailing, and large panels at the tops of the building's brick piers list the names of thirteen authors: Homer, Virgil, Dante, Shakespeare, Milton, Hugo, Goethe, Schiller, Irving, Byrant, Emerson, and Longfellow.
+The building's roof is covered with green glazed Ludowici tile.

 History

+Henry Rosenberg set aside a portion of his estate to establish a library in his name.
+The 1900 Galveston Hurricane postponed this project.
+The following year, the trustees of the estate announced a design competition for the library, and Eames & Young of St. Louis submitted the winning proposal.

 The library was established in 1900, and the building constructed a few years later.
 In 1905 it absorbed the collection of the defunct Public Library (est. in 1871 as the Galveston Free Library).

 Segregation

 Like many institutions in the American South, during segregation the library maintained a separate branch for African Americans.
 This new library, built in 1905, was added to the western wing of Central High School, the city's high school for African Americans.

+Later history

+The Rosenberg Library added the Moody Memorial Wing in 1971, doubling the size of the building and re-orienting the entrance to the Sealy Avenue side.
+The new wing houses the Galveston and Texas History Center.
+The Rosenberg Fountains were added north of the library in 1995.

-Galveston & Texas History Center
+Galveston and Texas History Center

 The Galveston and Texas History Center collects materials relating to Galveston and early Texas.
-Major manuscript collections include the papers of Samuel May Williams, Gail Borden, John Grant Tod, Jr., and James Morgan; the records of several 19th and early 20th century businesses, including those of I.H.
+Major manuscript collections include the papers of Samuel May Williams, Gail Borden, John Grant Tod Jr., and James Morgan; the records of several 19th and early 20th century businesses, including those of I.H.
 Kempner, Harris Kempner, Henry M. Trueheart, and J. C. League; the records of several organizations and churches in the area; and 20th-century collections reflecting recent events and activities in Galveston and the upper Gulf Coast.

 The map collection includes maps and charts of Texas, the Gulf of Mexico, the Caribbean Sea, and adjacent coasts dating from the 16th century to the present.
-Holdings of the museum department include historical artifacts pertaining to Galveston or early Texas, paintings of Galveston subjects or by such local artists as Julius Stockflethqv and Boyer Gonzalez, and a sizable collection of Russian and Greek icons.
+Holdings of the museum department include historical artifacts pertaining to Galveston or early Texas, paintings of Galveston subjects or by local artists including Julius Stockfleth and Boyer Gonzalez, and a sizable collection of Russian and Greek icons.
 The rare book collection contains incunabula, first editions, and examples of fine printing.